PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis1.md

 ## 0) Datalab Preparation review: Variables and Descriptive data
-Now, let's all find a partner (as in a classmate, not in a romantic sense) and get our Datalab Preparation files out (assuming you made them :p) and discuss them.
+Now, let's all find 5 partners from our mentor group and get our Datalab Preparation files out (assuming you made them :p) and discuss them.
 Specifically, analyse and evaluate one another work by:
 - Simply showing one another how you created your variables, vectors and data frame for the Intro to Variables Datalab Preparation.
 Or what you did and did not manage; we're in a safe space to learn, and not succeeding is part of that :).
 - Showing one another your calculations and solutions for parts A and B of the Descriptive Analyses Datalab Preparation.